A BLESSED CHURCH WITH A LEGACY of VISION

 The Reverend Dr. John L. Pharr, Sr. served as Interim Pastor of Saint James from September 1998 until August 24, 1999.
 He was followed by Reverend James A. Belle in July 1999.
 Under Reverend Belle’s leadership, fifteen ministry divisions were developed in order to consolidate all church activities under the leadership of Elders on the Session.
 Reverend Leon Davis was later called as Associate Pastor of Campus Ministry in July 2000.
 Reverend Belle left the pastorate of Saint James to follow God’s calling to another area of ministry.

 The Reverend Dr. Paul N. Ridolfi became Interim Pastor in August 2002.
 Under his leadership the Stephen Ministry was initiated.
-Our current pastor, Reverend Dr. Diane Givens Moffett was called and the legacy for vision continues as we “touch lives through Jesus Christ.”
+Reverend Dr. Diane Givens Moffett was called and the legacy for vision continues as we “touch lives through Jesus Christ.”

-Since Reverend Doctor Diane Givens Moffett’s arrival in June of 2005, the church has welcomed more than 200 new members including families, singles and children.
+The church is led by our Temporary Supply Pastor, Reverend Eustacia Moffett Marshall.
+During Reverend Doctor Diane Givens Moffett’s tenure, the church welcomed more than 200 new members including families, singles and children.
 Renovations in the narthex, hallway and pastor’s office were completed in 2014.
 Electronic media, visual media and other components have enhanced the worship experience as we touch lives through Jesus Christ.
-Our spirit is ignited by Reverend Moffett’s energetic style and her determination to “grow” the church spiritually.
+Our spirit was ignited by Reverend Moffett’s energetic style and her determination to “grow” the church spiritually.